Note: If you just want the essentials details on how to do this hike in Puerto Vallarta you can skip to the bottom for the condensed version.

 - The hike takes about 2 hours without stops but you will definitely want to stop and enjoy some of the beaches and views and maybe a refreshment along the way.

-- At a minimum take water, towels, sunscreen, bug spray and a camera and wear good walking or hiking shoes.
+- At a minimum take water, towels, sunscreen, bug spray and a camera.

 - Once in Boca walk down the hill from the bus into town.
 You can buy drinks and snacks here for the hike and take a look around town.